 It’s an exciting place for a marketer to be.
 Many brands have shared entertaining yet low-cost ads that stay true to their core personalities.
 Whether it’s working with influencers or from within your own team, you can create content that draws both attention and conversions.

-In this article, we will briefly cover the types of ad formats available, then go into examples of great TikTok ads.
+In this article, we will cover some of the best examples of TikTok ads in 2023.

 The #InMyDenim hashtag challenge was one of the first of its kind on TikTok in the US, and is still one of the best.
 The challenge encouraged users to post videos of themselves initially wearing ratty clothes, and then transforming into fashionable outfits that included–you guessed it–Guess-branded denim products.
 The campaign lasted 6 days and included prominent TikTok personalities like @ourfire and @madisonwillow.

 Hashtag challenges are unique to TikTok and encourage user-generated content.
 The concept is simple: Users are encouraged to create themed content that incorporates the branded hashtag.
 This content is then compiled in a hashtag challenge page.
 TikTok has reported an 8.5% engagement rate for this ad format, making it a popular choice among advertisers.